Charity Adams Earley: Early life and education

 Adams was born on December 5, 1918, in Kittrell, North Carolina, and grew up in Columbia, South Carolina.
-Her parents believed strongly in education and were high achievers and her father, Eugene Adams, a college graduate, was an African Methodist Episcopal minister and her mother, Charity née Nash Adams, was a schoolteacher.
+Her parents believed strongly in education and were high achievers.
+Her father, Eugene Adams, a college graduate, was an African Methodist Episcopal minister and her mother, Charity née Nash Adams, was a schoolteacher.
 Adams was the oldest of four children.
 One of her younger brothers, John Hurst Adams, went on to become a Bishop within the AME and founded the Congress of National Black Churches.
 She graduated from Booker T. Washington High School as valedictorian and from Wilberforce University in Ohio in 1938, majoring in math and physics.
 Charity Adams Earley was initiated into the Beta chapter of Delta Sigma Theta sorority while attending Wilberforce University.
 After graduation, she returned to Columbia, where she taught mathematics at the local high school while studying part-time for a M.A. degree in psychology at the Ohio State University, receiving her master's degree in 1946.